inksanspaws/inksanspaws/README.md

 <p><b>always communicate with me</b> ( like my friends around me! ), <b>do not</b> pressure me for personal information if we just met.</p>
 <p><b>never</b> post my skin on social media, & my friends can take it as inspiration.</p>
 <p>ive got nothing against ships & etc, as long as you know manners & keep it <b>appropriate</b>.</p>
-<p><b>no all kinds of discourse & discrimination are allowed</b> to my space. im just here to enjoy a SIMPLE DARN GAME!!! nothing else. </p>
+<p><b>no all kinds of discourse & discrimination are allowed</b> to my space. im just here to enjoy a SIMPLE DARN GAME ! ! !
+AAAHH. </p>
 <h2>✦ 　 <b>STAMPS <i>!</i></b></h2>
 <p>in progress</p>